As we approach autumn, we wanted to take a moment to look back at some of the remarkable books we’ve published so far this year.

 AN INSTANT NEW YORK TIMES BESTSELLER

-The mesmerising new thriller, set in the hothouse world of a ballet school, from the multi-award-winning writer Megan Abbott.
+The mesmerising new thriller, set in the hothouse world of a ballet school, from the bestselling and award-winning writer Megan Abbott.

 'Compulsively readable' RUTH WARE